kubernetes-sigs/blixt/README.md

 # License

-The Blixt control-plane components are licensed under [Apache License, Version 2.0][apache2], which is everything _outside_ of the `dataplane/` directory.
+The Blixt controlplane components are licensed under [Apache License, Version 2.0][apache2], which is everything _outside_ of the `dataplane/` directory.
 The data-plane components are licensed under the [General Public License, Version 2.0 (only)][gplv2], which includes everything _inside_ the `dataplane/`